Cold Brewing: The New Frontier of Craft Beer

 Preserved aromas, a renewed experience

-This technique also makes it possible to avoid certain chemical reactions that occur when hot, such as the formation of Maillard compounds or accelerated oxidation.
+This technique also avoids certain chemical reactions that occur under heat conditions, such as the formation of Maillard compounds or accelerated oxidation.
 The result?
-Purer, more precise flavors that are expressed with remarkable clarity.
+Purer, more precise flavors that express themselves with remarkable clarity.
 It's like going from a low-resolution photo to a 4K image: every detail suddenly becomes more distinct.

 Towards a more sustainable brewery

 The environmental impact of brewing is a major issue for the future of craft beer.
-Sustainability is not just a buzzword , it is a necessity.
+Sustainability isn't just a buzzword ; it's a necessity.
 Cold brewing provides concrete answers to this challenge.
 By eliminating the heating phase, this technique significantly reduces energy consumption.

 The benefits don't stop there.
 Cold extraction: